OpenDSA/OpenDSA-stable/RST/en/Tutorials/debug.rst

 The Eclipse Console
 ===================
-So you can now view memory, set breakpoints and even step through functions to the points you care about.
-What's next?
-Well by now you should be familiar with gdb. gdb's command line interface is very handy for dumping information quickly and programmatically.
+So you can now view memory, set breakpoints and even step through functions to the points you care about. gdb's command line interface is very handy for dumping information quickly and programmatically when debugging C programs.
 Eclipse has a similar functionality.
-Eclipse's Display window functions very similarly.
-If the Display window is not visible you can enable it using Window->Show View->Display.
-Once the Display window is open you can turn on autocomplete by right clicking and selecting Content Assist, or by hitting CTRL-SPACE.
+Eclipse's Display window is a debug terminal.
+If the Display window is not visible you can enable it using ``Window->Show View->Display``.
+Once the Display window is open you can turn on autocomplete by right clicking and selecting Content Assist, or by hitting CTRL-SPACE (similar to the completion assist Eclipse provides for coding).
 The Display window allows you to write Java code and then execute it.
-This means you can edit and view information programatically.
+It is a live window where you can write code, execute methods and demo code without having to recompile.
+Anytime you pause your program, you may access local variables, change them, and print information out about them.
+In the below example I have chosen to print the String ``loc`` (from the byte array sample code) out to the output.
+While this particular example may not appear useful (as the program will print ``loc`` anyway), imagine you are debugging a program.
+You know a bug occurs, now instead of stopping and recompiling your program with bug changes, you can rapidly prototype your replacement code and test it on the spot to insure success.

 .. odsafig:: Images/DebugDisplay1.png
    :align: center
-   :capalign: justify
+   :capalign: center
    :figwidth: 90%
    :alt: Result Of Running Display